45 Truly Fun Things To Do In California

 Lake Tahoe is thought to be one of the best tourist attractions in California.
 It is located in the northern part of the state on the border with Nevada.
 The best thing about it is that there are plenty of things to do year-round.

 During the summer months, the region is perfect for sunbathing, hiking, water sports, and other outdoor activities.
-During the winter, the Lake Tahoe comes alive with skiing and snowmobiling.
+During the winter, Lake Tahoe comes alive with skiing and snowmobiling.
 As an interesting side note, this is one of the largest natural lakes in the world.

 things to do in California